 PFA Asset Management manages all the daily functions in relation to PFA Kapitalforening and Investeringsforeningen PFA Invest.
 The company manages the investments for one of Denmark’s largest pension companies: PFA Pension.
 This entails a special obligation to create long-term value for our customers in a responsible manner.

-The divisions in PFA Kapitalforening are open to contributions from external professional investors after prior approval by the Board of Directors of PFA Kapitalforening.
+The funds in PFA Kapitalforening are open to contributions from external professional investors after prior approval by the Board of Directors of PFA Kapitalforening.

-The divisions in Investeringsforeningen PFA Invest are open to contributions from private individuals and others with an interest in strengthening their savings through an investment fund.
-Parts of the divisions are admitted for trading on NASDAQ OMX Copenhagen and can be acquired through all Danish banks as well as through online banking.
+The funds in Investeringsforeningen PFA Invest are open to contributions from private individuals and others with an interest in strengthening their savings through an investment fund.
+Parts of the funds are admitted for trading on NASDAQ OMX Copenhagen and can be acquired through all Danish banks as well as through online banking.

 If you want to file a complaint, please contact Torben Hansen

 Go to PFA Asset Management’s website (in Danish only) >

 The PFA Group invests in properties both in Denmark and abroad.

-PFA Ejendomme is an investment department in PFA Pension and invests in properties with the purpose of increasing the diversification in PFA’s total investment portfolio and thereby ensuring the customers the best possible long-term and stable return.
+PFA Ejendomme is an investment department in PFA Pension and invests in properties with the purpose of increasing diversification in PFA’s total investment portfolio and thereby ensuring the customers the best possible long-term and stable return.